Homesick for Another World

 Homesick for Another World is a collection of fourteen short stories by American author Ottessa Moshfegh.
 The book was published in 2017 by Penguin Press.
 It was a selection of Book of the Month.

 Stories

 “Bettering Myself”

 A depressed, alcoholic teacher drifts through her job and life in New York, reflecting on failed relationships and lost ambitions, until she decides to make a small change by quitting her job — not necessarily to get better, but to do something.

 “Mr. Wu”

-A lonely Chinese immigrant in LA, Mr. Wu, fixates on a woman who works at a video arcade.
+A lonely Chinese man, Mr. Wu, fixates on a woman who works at a video arcade.
 His obsession grows increasingly uncomfortable and delusional, revealing his deep isolation and distorted view of love and connection.

 “Malibu”

 A man on the fringe of society recounts a bizarre and aimless trip to Malibu, highlighting his grotesque behavior, substance abuse, and casual cruelty.
 His disconnection from reality underscores a life adrift.

 “The Weirdos”

 A dysfunctional couple obsessed with physical appearances plans to take mushrooms together.
 Their toxic relationship and mutual vanity unravel in grotesque and comedic ways, exposing their emptiness.